FacerOfGod/website-la-norma/content/english/tickets/groupe-de-4-personnes-nz4.md

 ---
-title: Groupe de 4 Personnes
+title: Group of 4 People
 id: nz4
 group: Norma Zen
 price: 30
-info: Règlement sur place. **LE PRIX EST PAR PERSONNE**
+info: Payment on site. ⚠️ **THE PRICE IS PER PERSON**
 ---